Fortunato Catalon: Far Eastern Championship Games

+Retirement

 Following his retirement he became an official in the sport, acting as a race starter.
+In 1927, he coached track at the University of the Philippines.
 His first major event in this role was at the 1934 Far Eastern Championship Games in Manila, where his compatriot Rafael de Leon became the last ever Far Eastern 100 metres champion.
 He was the starter for the 100 m final for the 1954 Asian Games, also held in Manila, and his lenient starting approach favoured Genaro Cabrera – the Filipino silver medallist.
 Catalon studied into his twenties and eventually received a college diploma from the University of Santo Tomas in Manila.
-He had a family, including two daughters – Gloria and Jovita.
+From 1936 to 1938, he served in the Philippine Army.
+Later, he returned to coaching until the Second World War broke out.

+Family

+Catalon was married in 1924 with Elisa Remandaban in Tolosa, Leyte.

+Death and Honours

+He died on 2 July 1977 in Manila, Philippines at the age of 79 years old.

+In his lifetime, he was recognized as Asia's top sprinter.
+In 1973, he received special citation from the Asian Amateur Athletic Association as one of the top athletes in Asia for his record in track and field during the first two decades of the 20th century.

 He was touted as a potential early 20th century candidate for admission into the Philippine Sports Hall of Fame.
-He died in 1959.